History of the Lego Logo Design Evolution

 And, by the way, could you please share with us one crucial thing you have learnt, we’ll be so glad!

-- Kids won't have to stop the role play with just the LEGO Creative Brick playset as these building toys are compatible with all LEGO construction sets for creative play
+- LEGO Classic toy building sets are compatible with all LEGO construction sets for creative building

 - Build an exciting space shuttle toy model that offers plenty of imaginative action possibilities and a Mars rover with articulated grappling arm to retrieve geodes!